 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Arimidex®; AstraZeneca UK Limited, The electronic Medicines Compendium.
-Dated September 2014.
+Manufacturer's PIL, Arimidex® 1 mg film-coated tablets; AstraZeneca UK Limited, The electronic Medicines Compendium.
+Dated February 2021.